Utah Administrative Code

 (b) consistent with sound data collection and storage procedures, established by the LEA.

-(8) An LEA may contract with a third party provider to collect, maintain, and have access to school enrollment verification data or other student data if:
+(8) An LEA may contract with a third party contractor to collect, maintain, and have access to school enrollment verification data or other student data if:

-(b) the contract between the LEA and the third party contractor includes a provision that the data is the property of the student under Section 53A-1-1405; and
+(b) the contract between the LEA and the third party contractor includes the provisions required by Subsection 53E-9-309(2).

-(10) An LEA shall publicly post the LEA's definition of directory information and describe how a student data manager may share personally identifiable information that is directory information.
+(9) An LEA shall publicly post the LEA's definition of directory information, as defined in FERPA, and describe how a student data manager may share personally identifiable information that is directory information.

-(12) An LEA shall report all unauthorized disclosures of student data by third parties to the Superintendent.
+(12) An LEA shall report all significant data breaches of student data either by the LEA or by third parties to the Superintendent within ten business days of the initial discovery of the significant data breach.

 (13) An LEA shall provide the Superintendent with a copy or link to the LEA's data governance plan by October 1 annually.

-(14) An LEA shall provide the Superintendent with a copy or link to the LEA's Information Technology Systems Security Plan by October 1 annually.
+(14) An LEA shall provide the Superintendent with the following information by October 1 annually:

-(15) All public education employees, aides, and volunteers in public schools shall become familiar with federal, state, and local laws regarding the confidentiality of student performance data and personally identifiable student information.
+(15) All public education employees, aides, and volunteers in public schools shall become familiar with federal, state, and local laws regarding the confidentiality of student performance data and personally identifiable student data.

 (17) An employee, aide, or volunteer may not share, disclose, or disseminate passwords for electronic maintenance of: